|February 20, 1792 - The United States Post Office

 the 16th state.

-September 19, 1796 - President George Washington gives his final address as president, urging strong warnings against permanent foreign alliances, large public debt, and a large military establishment.
+September 19, 1796 - President George Washington gives his final address as president, published in the American Daily Advertiser, urging strong warnings against permanent foreign alliances, large public debt, and a large military establishment.

 |January 3, 1797 - The Treaty of Tripoli, signifying